opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 ## Background facts

 4       TWG Tea was set up on 12 October 2007 when Sunbreeze Group Pte Ltd (“Sunbreeze”) was renamed TWG Tea Company Pte Ltd. I will refer to the formation of TWG Tea (via the renaming of Sunbreeze) as its “incorporation”.
 Sunbreeze was effectively owned by Manoj, who had a 99.999% shareholding.
 TWG Tea had its genesis as the Tea Division of The Wellness Group Pte Ltd (“Wellness”).
 Wellness was incorporated in 2003 with Manoj and his wife as its shareholders and directors.
 Manoj was also Wellness’ Chairman and CEO.
-In 2003, Wellness had two main businesses, which were its Tea and Spa Divisions.[\[note: 1\]](#Ftn_1)
+In 2003, Wellness had two main businesses, which were its Tea and Spa Divisions.[^1]

 5       On 20 March 2008, all of TWG Tea’s shares were transferred to Wellness and TWG Tea became its wholly-owned subsidiary.
 In June 2008, TWG Tea’s shares were given to Taha, Mr Rithyrith Aum-Stievenard (“Rith”) and Mr Philippe Gerard Langlois (“Philippe”).
 Taha gave portions of his shares to Maranda.
 In August 2008, a further allotment of shares was given to Wellness, Taha, Maranda, Rith, and Philippe.
 As of 13 August 2008, the respective holdings in TWG Tea were Wellness (79.56%), Taha (9.24%), Maranda (4.61%), Rith (4.61%), and Philippe (1.98%).